direct off-camera flash photography – fill-light

 The approach then was to find spots to take photos, where I didn’t have to battle hard sun and fix that with a lot of flash.
 The available light had to be good, and only if necessary, augment it with off-camera flash.
 The image at the top is an example of this – bare flash, used off-camera, to give a natural looking fill light.

 Camera settings for the opening image: 1/200 @ f/5.6 @ 800 ISO..
 TTL flash at around -1 or -2EV

 1/250 @ f5.6 @ 500 ISO..
 TTL flash at around -1 or -2EV

 With this I wanted to show that with a minor tweak in technique, I was able to deliver images that looked consistent with my usual style.
-I didn’t however use flash here to fix lighting problems, but rather to enhance the available light.
+Instead of the speedlight in a softbox, I used direct off-camera flash.
+Keep in mind that I didn’t use flash here to fix lighting problems, but rather to enhance the available light.

 - lighting for on-location photo sessions – pick your battles (Licet & Daniel)